j1mk1m/AutoExperiment/README.md

 - `--model-engine`: any LLM can be used via litellm library.
 The ones used in the paper are [gpt-4o, gpt-4o-mini, anthropic/claude-3-5-sonnet-20240620, anthropic/claude-3-7-sonnet-20250219, o1, o3-mini].

+# Running Experiments
 ### Batched run jobs using wandb sweeps
 We make use of wandb sweeps to organize batched runs of multiple samples.
 Use the template yaml files in `deploy` directory and run
 ```
 python deploy_sweeps.py example.yml
 ```
 This creates a wandb sweep.
-More information [here](https://docs.wandb.ai/guides/sweeps/).
+More information about wandb sweeps [here](https://docs.wandb.ai/guides/sweeps/).

+### Docker
+To ensure safety, we recommend running agents in a Docker container.
+The image we used is provided in `utils/Dockerfile`.
+Learn more about how to use Docker [here](https://docs.docker.com/get-started/).